SBhat35/CS278-asgn5/README.md

 Jana: Not especially.
 Would only be relevant at a minute portion of times and an annoyance all other times

 ## Question 10:
-Roth: I would say maybe for campus dining knowing how long the lines are would be good, and knowing when things open, but besides that no problems i can think of.
+Roth: I am on my phone quite a bit, I do think this would be of use
-Movva: No
+Movva: Yes
-Jana: I am very opposed to the meal period system.
-You should be able to use your paid for meals whenever you please.
+Jana: Yes, app might be easier